Distorted Humor

-Distorted Humor (foaled March 19, 1993 in Kentucky) is an American Thoroughbred racehorse and a successful sire.
+Distorted Humor (March 19, 1993 – January 10, 2026) was an American Thoroughbred racehorse and a successful sire.

 Bloodline

-Distorted Humor's sire is Forty Niner, 1987's Eclipse Award winning Outstanding Two-Year-Old Male Horse by the champion sire, Mr. Prospector.
+Distorted Humor's sire was Forty Niner, 1987's Eclipse Award-winning Outstanding Two-Year-Old Male Horse by the champion sire, Mr. Prospector.
 Distorted Humor's dam was Danzig's Beauty by Danzig.
 Distorted Humor was her second foal.
 (Danzig's Beauty died June 17, 2006, at the age of 19 due to colic.
 She'd given birth in April 2006, to her last foal, a filly by Empire Maker.
 Of her eight starters, six were winners.)

 Racing career

 Distorted Humor himself had a career running middle-distance stakes races.
 He broke his maiden at Florida's Gulfstream Park and was initially trained by Phil Gleaves as a sprinter/miler.
 Elliott Walden took over training duties in the spring of 1996 after Prestonwood Farm purchased a half-interest in Distorted Humor.
-Distorted Humor's career race record was 8 wins, 5 places and 3 shows in 23 starts, with earnings of $769,964.
+Distorted Humor's career race record was 8 wins, 5 places, and 3 shows in 23 starts, with earnings of $769,964.
 As a three-year-old, he won the Screen King Stakes, was second in the Grade III Fayette Stakes and the Grade II Jerome Handicap, and finished 3rd in the Grade III King's Bishop Stakes.
 At four, he took the Grade III Salvator Mile Handicap, and was second in the Grade III Kentucky Cup Classic Stakes and the Grade III Philip H. Iselin Handicap.
 At five, he took the Grade II Commonwealth Breeders' Cup Stakes (setting the record for the distance that still holds), the Grade II Churchill Downs Stakes, and the Grade III Ack Ack Handicap before he was retired.